vktrrdk/nextflowAnalysis/README.md

 ## Get Started

-*Needs adjustments*

-Start the stack as described.
+Start the stack as follows:

+`docker-compose up -d --scale redis_persist_worker=3 --remove-orphans`.

+The number of persist_workers can be adjusted.
+It indicates how many worker containers are to be started in parallel to process the requests from the queue.

 ### Token Creation